barryburgle/daygame-app/README.md

   <img src="https://i.ibb.co/q0mdc4Z/get-it-on-github.png" alt="Get it on Github" height="80">
 </a>
 </div>

-## Updates

-You can get notified when a new update is available simply installing [Obtainium](https://github.com/ImranR98/Obtainium), searching the Daygame app or adding the current page url in its "Add App" page.

 ## Features
 - [x] `Sessions Tab` Add, edit and delete a new session, or list all of them, sorting by: